 The function returns #NUM! under these circumstances:

-- If n is greater that the number of data points.
-For example; if the array has 5 items, however you try to get 10th item.
+- If n is greater than the number of data points, For example, if the array has 5 items, you try to get the 10th item.

-Also refer to a related article how to highlight the top values in a data set dynamically.
-This article also uses LARGE function to identify the largest values in data table and highlights them using conditional formatting.
+Also, refer to a related article on how to highlight the top values in a data set dynamically.
+This article also uses the LARGE function in the data table and highlights them using conditional formatting.

-Alternatively, you can use the MAX function to find the largest values.
+Alternatively, you can use the MAX function instead of the LARGE function as well.